-44 Electronic communications marketing
+Electronic communications marketing

-Describe any rules on marketing by email, fax or telephone.
+44 Describe any rules on marketing by email, fax or telephone.

-It is unlawful to send unsolicited electronic marketing (ie, via technologies such as SMS, fax or email) unless the consent of the recipient has been obtained.
-However, an unsolicited marketing email may be sent to a recipient whose contact details were obtained in the course of a sale, or negotiation of sale, of a product or service, provided that the unsolicited marketing relates to similar products or services, the recipient is given a simple and free-of-charge means to opt out of receiving such marketing and has not yet opted out.
+It is unlawful to send unsolicited electronic marketing (ie, via technologies such as SMS, fax or email) unless the opt-in consent of the recipient has been obtained.
+However, an unsolicited marketing email may be sent to a recipient whose contact details were obtained in the course of a sale, or negotiation of sale, of a product or service, provided that the unsolicited marketing relates to similar products or services, the recipient is given a simple and free-of-charge means to opt out of receiving such marketing at the point their information is collected, and in all subsequent marketing communications (and has not yet opted out).
 Any consent obtained must comply with the GDPR's consent requirements.

-It is generally permissible to make unsolicited telephone marketing calls, unless the recipient has previously notified the caller that he or she does not wish to receive such calls or the recipient's phone number is listed on the directory of subscribers that do not wish to receive such calls.
-Any individuals may apply to have their telephone number listed in this directory; a separate provision covers corporate entities.
+It is generally permissible to make unsolicited telephone marketing calls, unless the recipient has previously notified the caller that he or she does not wish to receive such calls or the recipient's phone number is listed on the directory of subscribers that do not wish to receive such calls (known as the Telephone Preference Service).
+Any individuals may apply to have their telephone number listed in this directory.